Bulk ticket purchase by politicians not dissimilar to corporate treatment, says Selangor FA's Johan Kamal | Goal.com

 "Even if they come using free tickets, they may be exposed to a good experience that will encourage them to come again next year," explained Johan.

-"What is being said to these politicians [by the fans] are really unfair and unjustified.
-They have been victimised.
-Shopee (online retailer) does buy-one-free-one [Malaysian club match ticket] promotions too, why are they not criticised as well?

-"Our season pass is also a form of subsidy from us.
-Why were the same fans congratulating us then when we introduced the subsidised season pass, and not now?
-It's the same thing.
-We invest into promotions to encourage people to come to the stadium.
+"Our season pass is also a form of subsidy from the club.
+Why were the fans congratulating us when we introduced the subsidised season pass, but not now?
+It's the same principle.
+We invest in promotions to encourage people to come to the stadium.
 Some work for them while other promotions work for others."

 Follow Goal Malaysia's Instagram account to see photos and watch videos from Malaysian football!